-Page Title: How To Rerope a flagpole The url for this page is http://flagguys.com/rerope.html
+Page Title: How To Rerope a flagpole from the ground

 I take a a piece of electrical tape and begin to make a splice by running it lengthwise along the ropes on the back side across the joint....